IBM/db2-data-bridge/README.md

 The project is written in a way that only minimal prerequisites are needed.

-* Java 11 or above
+* Java 11 or above.
 * Db2 for z/OS needs to be configured to support Java stored procedure.
 See [setting up WLM environment for java routines](https://www.ibm.com/docs/en/db2-for-zos/12?topic=functions-setting-up-environment-java-routines)

 ## Compile the code